elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-pixelexperience-rom.md

 ## Rooting

-1. Download the [PixelExperience Plus ROM](https://get.pixelexperience.org/devices) for your device
-2. Inside the `payload-dumper` folder, run `python -m pip install -r requirements.txt`
+1. Inside the `payload-dumper` folder, run `python -m pip install -r requirements.txt`
-3. Extract the rom.zip in another folder and run `python payload_dumper.py path_to_payload.bin`
+2. Extract the PixelExperience.zip in another folder (e.g. `oneplus-6T-fajita/`) and run `python payload_dumper.py path/to/payload.bin`
-4. Copy `payload_dump/output/boot.img` to your phone's device
+3. Copy `payload_dump/output/boot.img` to your phone's device
     - `adb push boot.img /sdcard/Download`
-5. Follow [Magisk instructions](https://topjohnwu.github.io/Magisk/install.html#getting-started) to patch the boot image
+4. Follow [Magisk instructions](https://topjohnwu.github.io/Magisk/install.html#getting-started) to patch the boot image
-    - Check ramdisk and if there is a separate vbmeta partition
-    - Patch boot.img with [Magisk app](https://github.com/topjohnwu/Magisk/releases/latest)
+    - On your phone, patch `boot.img` with the [Magisk app](https://github.com/topjohnwu/Magisk/releases/latest) you need to install
+        - Click "Install" beside Magisk,
+        - Method is "Select and Patch a File"
+        - "LET'S GO"
+    - Open a terminal in your oneplus-6T-fajita folder
     - `adb pull boot.img /sdcard/magisk_patched_[random_strings].img`
-6. Reboot into recovery
+5. Reboot into recovery (enabled advanced restart in phone settings)
-7. Flash the new boot.img
+6. Flash the patched boot image
     - `fastboot flash boot path_to_magisk_patched_[random_strings].img`
-    - If you have a separate `vbmeta` partition, your data might be wiped:
-        - `fastboot flash vbmeta --disable-verity --disable-verification vbmeta.img`
-8. Reboot and launch Magisk app to bootstrap the Magisk app and reboot again
+7. Reboot, launch Magisk app and beside "App" click install
+8. Install Root Checker from Google Play Store
+    - In Root Chcker, Click "verify root" and see if there is a popup from Magisk

 ## Troubleshooting